nazarsosyak/adav-group/example.md

         (i) the <strong>fraction of days spent sick</strong>, (ii) the <strong>average time needed to recover</strong> after a stress event, and (iii) the <strong>fraction of days spent in a healthy state</strong>.
-        Stocks that occupy nearby positions in this space exhibit similar stress–recovery dynamics.
+        Stocks that occupy nearby positions in this space exhibit similar stress-recovery dynamics.
       </p>

       <p>